Legislative Assaults on State Courts – 2019

 Courts continue to be pulled into broader efforts to empower gun owners to carry weapons in public spaces.

 - Bills in Illinois (HB 248, HB 911), Indiana (HB 1235), Mississippi (HB 524), South Carolina (HB 3073, HB 3472), Texas (HB 1085), and Virginia (SB 338) would require courts to allow judges, retired judges, court employees not tasked with security, attorneys general and assistant attorneys general, or others to carry a firearm into a courthouse even if that court had a rule prohibiting weapons.
+HB 1235 passed the Indiana House, and H 3472 passed the South Carolina House.

 Image: Eric Thayer / Getty